IgniteUI/igniteui-docfx/en/components/card.md

 </igx-card-actions>
 ```

 You can justify the buttons so that they are laid out across the entire axis, not at the opposite ends.
-To do that, use the `layout` attribute an set its value to `justify`, like below:
+To do that, use the `layout` attribute and set its value to `justify`, like below:

 ```html
 <igx-card-actions layout="justify">